PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Rest.md

 "api/test/action10/{value1}/search/{value2}?pageIndex={pageIndex}&pageSize={pageSize}&address={address}"
 ```

-> NOTE: Arguments in the query string cannot be optional or have default values.
+> Arguments in the query string cannot be optional or have default values.

 Route values - the values of the arguments - can be specified either by: